mobify/mobifyjs/docs/appendix.md

 2. Common Errors
 3. Dust.js Documentation

-1. Debugging
+# Debugging

 ## Tools

-Debugging Mobify.js adaptations requires the use of an advanced web inspection tool like Webkit Inspector or Firebug.
+Debugging Mobify.js adaptations requires the use of a web inspection tool like Webkit Inspector or Firebug.
 You're likely well-acquainted with one of these, but here are a few quick start tips if not.

 **Webkit Inspector**

-Webkit Inspector is built in to Safari and Chrome.
-To initialize, open the browser's 'View' menu and select the Developer option.
-Opening either Developer Tools or JavaScript Console will pop up the Inspector.

-If using Safari, you may have to first enable the development menu.
-Open Safari Preferences and select the Advanced tab, then check the development menu checkbox.

-Once open, you can switch back and forth between JavaScript Console and DOM views with the 'Console' and 'Elements' tabs at top, respectively.

-*Firebug*
+The Webkit Inspector is a powerful web development tool that is built into the Safari and Chrome browsers.

+To enable the inspector in Safari, open the Preferences pane, click Advanced, then select "Show Develop menu in menu bar".
+Open the inspector by right clicking on an element in a webpage and then selecting "Inspect Element".

+In Chrome, open the inspector by right clicking on an element in a webpage and then selecting "Inspect Element".

+**Firebug**

-If you're using Firefox, you will need to [install Firebug] http://getfirebug.com/.
-Once installed, in the browser's 'View' menu, click the 'Firebug' option at the bottom to initialize.
+Firebug provides similiar behaviour to the WebKit Inspector in the Firefox browser.
+[Install the Firebug plugin.](http://getfirebug.com/).
+Once installed, in the browser's "View" menu, click the "Firebug" option at the bottom to initialize.

-Once open, you can switch back and forth between JavaScript Console and DOM views with the 'Console' and 'HTML' tabs at top, respectively.

-For more on getting started with Firebug, watch this [helpful video] http://www.youtube.com/watch?v=2xxfvuZFHsM
+For more on getting started with Firebug, watch this [helpful video](http://www.youtube.com/watch?v=2xxfvuZFHsM).

 ## Debugging the Konf

-Since the konf is written in JavaScript, you will often find syntax or logic errors springing up as you develop.
-The best way to debug the konf object is with the Webkit Inspector or the Firebug extension.
+The konf is written in JavaScript and you will often find syntax or logic errors springing up as you develop.
+The best way to debug the konf is with the Webkit Inspector or the Firebug extension.

-Once in development mode, you can view context (the result of the evaluated konf object) since it is logged to the JavaScript console.
-Look for a the item 'All Extracted Data', which you can expand to see exactly what values were assigned to which keys. **Note**: Extracted Data will not be present after you have published your mobile site, it can only be viewed by browsing your site through http://preview.mobify.com/
+In development mode, the result of the evaluated konf, the context, is logged to the JavaScript console.
+Look for a the item 'All Extracted Data', which can be expanded to show what values were assigned to what keys. **Note**: Extracted Data is only available in development mode, which can be activated by browsing your site through http://preview.mobify.com/

-If you are stumped you can add a `debugger;` statement into your konf object that will cause the inspector's debugger to pause as the konf is evaluated:
+If you are stumped, try adding a `debugger;` statement into your konf.
+This will cause the inspector's debugger to pause as the konf is evaluated:

-    'content': function(context) {
+    'content': function() {
         debugger;
-        return $('.content')
+        return $('.content');
     }

+You can then use the inspector to step through the execution of your konf.

 ## Debugging Templates (Viewing source, inspecting rendered DOM)

-Mobify.js adaptations are evaluated against the original DOM, but the latter is what you'll see if you view the page source.
-This isn't terribly helpful when you need insight into whether a particular adaptation is working or not.
+Mobify.js adaptations are evaluated against the source DOM.
+"View Source" shows the source DOM, not the result of the adaptation.
 In situations where you need to view the rendered DOM, use Firebug or the WebKit inspector.

-The DOM tab (labelled 'HTML' or 'Elements') displays a DOM tree that outlines the post-adaptation DOM.
-You are able to browse this tree and view the full result of the Mobify adaptation.
+The DOM tab (labelled 'HTML' or 'Elements') displays a DOM tree that shows the adaptated DOM.
+Browse this tree to see the full result of the adaptation.

-## Common Errors
+# Common Issues

-Any errors Mobify.js encounters during execution will be logged in the Webkit Inspector / Firebug JavaScript Console.
-When things don't appear to be working, we suggest starting there.
+Errors Mobify.js encounters during execution are logged to the JavaScript console.
+You can view these errors using Webkit Inspector or Firebug.
+If things don't appear to be working, we suggest starting there!

-* Page is blank, doesn't render at all
+* **Page is blank, doesn't render at all**

     Usually this will be accompanied by the error message: "Uncaught SyntaxError: Unexpected string".

     SOLUTION: Ensure that you have a comma after every key within your konf, ie.

         'header': {
             ...
         },
         'content': {

         },

-* {some-key} displayed on the page
+* **{some-key} displayed on the page**

     When a variable is rendered to the page instead of parsed with data from your konf, this likely means you have used an illegal character in the key.

     SOLUTION: Don't use illegal characters in keys.
 This includes almost all non-alphanumeric characters, ie. dashes (-), periods (.), commas (,), plus signs (+), etc.

-## Dust.js Documentation
+# Dust.js Documentation

 Mobify.js templates extend the Dust.js JavaScript templating language.
-For more advanced examples of the syntax, you might find it helpful to browse the [Dust documentation] http://akdubya.github.com/dustjs/.
+For more advanced examples of the syntax, you might find it helpful to browse the [Dust documentation](http://akdubya.github.com/dustjs/).

 You will likely find there to be differences in terminology and syntax, so we suggest making sure you're knowledgable about Mobify.js templates before doing so.